swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/linking-to-symbols-and-other-content.md

 ```

 > Note:
-If you prefer absolute symbol links you can prefix the symbol path with a leading slash followed by the name of the module that symbol belongs:
+If you prefer absolute symbol links you can prefix the symbol path with a leading slash followed by the name of the module to which that symbol belongs:
 >
 > ```markdown
 > ``/SlothCreator/Sloth``